multiply-org/prior_engine/README.md

 This repository contains the prior engine for the MULTIPLY main platform.
 It provides *a priori* information to the [Inference Engine](https://github.com/multiply-org/KaFKA-InferenceEngine) to support land surface parameter retrieval.
-The `prior engine specific documentation <https://multiply-prior-engine.readthedocs.io/en/latest/>`_ is hosted on ReadTheDocs.
-It is part of the `MULTIPLY core documentation <http://multiply.readthedocs.io/en/latest/>`_.
+The [prior engine specific documentation](https://multiply-prior-engine.readthedocs.io/en/latest/) is hosted on ReadTheDocs.
+It is part of the [MULTIPLY core documentation](http://multiply.readthedocs.io/en/latest/).
+Please find the latest pdf version of this documentation [here](https://readthedocs.org/projects/multiply-prior-engine/downloads/pdf/latest/).

 ## Contents